stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

+The purpose of the event source is to provide:

+- an additional binding point for an application, i.e. we can bind to a specific type of event or **all** events from a given source.

-The purpose of the event sources is to provide a mechanism for an application to programatically query the types of events that are supported by a device.
+- a means for an application to programatically query the events that are supported by a device.

-For the purposes of this section we create a _mouse device_ with an event source for the wheel axis:
+For the purposes of our end-to-end walk-through we create a _mouse device_ with an event source for the wheel axis:

 ```java
 public class MouseDevice implements Device {